dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 That said, I think it's fine to publicly state "this is how you can send me money" - which is, in part, what the current spec does.
-With the proposed on-chain zap spec this transforms into something like "this is my identity-bound payment info and _on top of that_ here all my bank statements—past, present, and future—feel free to spy on all my financial activity forever."
+With the proposed on-chain zap spec this transforms into something like "this is my identity-bound payment info and _on top of that_ here are all my bank statements—past, present, and future—feel free to spy on all my financial activity forever."

 In some sense this move is similar to relying _purely_ on biometrics as identification, as opposed to passwords (or other secrets).
 Convenient, yes, but biometrics are _public_, not private.
 They are usernames, not passwords.
 You can't change them.
-Imagine someone scans your face and has deep insight into all your financial.
+Imagine someone scans your face and has deep insight into all your finances.
 That's a problem, since changing your face is ... difficult.

 ## TL;DR